kluctl/kluctl/docs/kluctl/commands/oci-push.md

 Usage: kluctl oci push [flags]

 Push to an oci repository
-The push command creates a tarball from the given directory or the single file and uploads the artifact to an OCI repository.
+The push command creates a tarball from the current project and uploads the artifact to an OCI repository.
 The command can read the credentials from '~/.docker/config.json' but they can also be passed with --creds.
 It can also login to a supported provider with the --provider flag.